KanwalAalijah/customer-support-rag/README.md

 ## Usage

 1. **Upload Documents**:
-   - Click the upload area or drag & drop PDF/TXT files
+   - Click the upload area or drag & drop TXT files
    - Click "Upload Documents" to process them
-   - Wait for confirmation
+   - Wait for confirmation (embeddings are generated and stored in Pinecone)

 2. **Ask Questions**:
    - Type your question in the chat input